 A study of the application of information design theory and practice to the developing area of new media.
 Cartography and iconography will be viewed in the context of web and kiosk use.
 The delivery of consumer information, using interactive and dynamic media as the vehicle, will be investigated.
 (Prerequisites: NMDE-302 or equivalent course and student standing in NMDE-BFA program.)
-Lab 3, Lecture 2 (Spring).
+Lab 3 (Spring).

 Art History Electives†

 This course will focus on individual career preparation through topics such as resume development, job research, interviewing best practices, and creating or refining an online portfolio.
 Additional exploration and overviews will include the business aspects, practices, and workflows of the new media industry with a focus on designer/developer/client relationships.
 Students will integrate project workflows, management, team building, concept generation and prototyping through small team projects, and project research for NMD Capstone II.
 (NMDE-BFA 4YR or NWMEDID-BS 3+) Lab 3 (Fall).

 Students will create innovative interactive product promotions and installations.
 The projects created in the class will embrace new technology and will focus on innovative solutions for real world design problems.
 An emphasis will be placed on researching new technology and using it in conjunction with solid interactive design skills to create innovative projects.
 (Prerequisites: NMDE-303 or equivalent course.)
 Lab 3 (Fall).